Hasuk1/Top-films/README.md

 </div>

 <div id="paft" align="center">
-  A small application using kinopoisk api to display a list of popular movies and their detailed descriptions
+  A small application using kinopoisk api to display a list of popular movies and their detailed descriptions<br>
 </div>

 <div id="paft" align="center">